nirajp82/azure-aks-kubernetes/docker-fundamentals/04-Build-new-Docker-Image-and-Run-and-Push-to-DockerHub/README.md

 - **Important Note**: In the below listed commands wherever you see **nirajp82** you can replace with your docker hub account id.
 - Create a docker file in any directory.
 Here I am using Powershell and notepad++
 - -  New-Item -Path . -name Dockerfile -ItemType "file"
--- notepad++.exe .\Dockerfile
+- - notepad++.exe .\Dockerfile
--- Copy/Paste following content in Dockerfile
+- - Copy/Paste following content in Dockerfile
    FROM nginx
    COPY index.html /usr/share/nginx/html
-- Create Index.html
+- Create Index.html: New-Item -path . -name index.html -ItemType "file"

 ## Step-1: Run the base Nginx container
 - Access the URL http://localhost